SeCuReDmE-main-dev/quantum-neural-network/README.md

 ### Swarm Intelligence
 Leverages the collective behavior of decentralized, self-organized systems to optimize the performance and scalability of the neural network.

+### Brain Structure
+Integrates a brain structure model into the neural network, enhancing decision-making and state updates for agents and the environment.

 ## Setup and Running Instructions

 1. **Clone the repository**: